 Henry Knight, Lt.
 Carl Mango, and Warrant

-Offcer Glen Turner had their own
+Officer Glen Turner had their own

-Once in it, the Japanese poured gasoline on it
+trench.
+Once in it, the Japanese poured

 set on fire.

 One POW who was recaptured had attempted to swim to freedom.
 The Japanese stuck him with bayonets and poured gasoline on his feet and set him on fire.
 The entire time they mocked him and continued to bayonet him.
 They finally poured gasoline over his entire body and watched the flames devour him.

-Thursday, December 14, 1944.
+on Thursday, December 14, 1944.
 He and the

 other POWs were murdered because the Japanese